 With the System Preferences menu, you can easily change the settings on a MacBook to auto hide and show the Dock bar.
-Once you turned on this setting, the dock bar will only show up whenever you move the mouse over the bottom of your MacBook's screen.
-Now, you also use the keyboard shortcut to hide or show it quickly on Mac OS X Yosemite or El Capitan.
+Once you turned on this setting, the dock bar will only show up whenever you move the mouse over the bottom of your MacBook’s screen.
+Or, you can also use the keyboard shortcut to hide or show it quickly on macOS.

 Using the System Preferences

 Step 1: Click on the Apple icon and select the “System Preferences” option.

 Step 2: Click on the “Dock” icon from System Preferences window.

 Step 3: Then, you can see the option “Automatically hide and show the Dock.”.
 Check the box for hiding and showing the dock.